-3. Defects in Returns of Private.
-Schools.-Until recent years the various State Governments had comparatively little control over privately conducted Schools.
+3. Registration of Private Schools.-Until recent years the various State Governments had comparatively little control over privately conducted Schools.
 With the advance of modern educational thought the position is improving, but still leaves much to be desired.
 It is evident that without a thorough system of registration there will always be a difficulty in regard to enforcing the compulsory clauses of the various Education Acts.
 Moreover, advanced educational thought demands complete supervision, not only of curricula, but of all matters pertaining to school hygiene.

-In New South Wales, under the provisions of the Bursary Endowment Act of 1912, 55 non-State Schools were inspected by the Departmental Inspector.
-It is pointed out by the inspector that the schools obtaining registration under this Act will gain an advantage over non-registered schools which will tend to increase their yearly capital value.
+In New South Wales, under the provisions of the Bursary Endowment Act of 1912, 13 non-State Schools were inspected by the Departmental Inspector of Secondary Education, making a total of 50 registered schools.
+It is pointed out by the inspector that the schools obtaining registration under this Act will gain an advantage over nonregistered schools which will tend to increase their yearly capital value.